Facebook removes Alex Jones pages for hate, bullying

 LONDON (AP) — Facebook says it has taken down four pages belonging to conspiracy theorist Alex Jones for violating its hate speech and bullying policies.

-The social media giant said in a statement Monday that it also blocked Jones’ account for 30 days because he repeatedly posted content that broke its rules.
+The social media giant said in a statement Monday that it also suspended Jones’ account for 30 days because he repeatedly posted content that broke its rules.

 The company said it “unpublished” the four pages after receiving reports that they contained content “glorifying violence” and used “dehumanizing language” to describe Muslims, immigrants and transgender people.

-Facebook is the latest tech company to take action against Jones, who has been facing a growing backlash on social media.
+Facebook is the latest tech company to take action against Jones, the Austin, Texas-based “Infowars” host, after facing growing social media backlash.

 Most Read Business Stories